Pass-Along Plants and Seeds For A "Grandmother's

 albus) with its pure white berries, mock orange (Philadelphus

 coronarius) and, of course the fragrant spring bloomer, the lilac.

 To begin your garden, draw out a

-Garden, or create your own memory to pass along.
+memory of Grandmother's Garden, or create your own memory to pass along.
 Free

 design plans are available on this page, and you're sure to